-In liaison with the LADO, the school will determine how to proceed and if necessary, the LADO will refer the matter to children's social care and/or the police.
+In liaison with the LADO, the Headteacher/Trust will determine how to proceed and if necessary the LADO will refer the matter to children's social care and/or the police.

-The Trust has a Public Interest Disclosure (whistleblowing) policy which should be referred to if appropriate.
+The Trust has a Public Interest Disclosure (whistleblowing) policy which should be referred to if appropriate (SECTION 5M).